 This website contains a contact form if you wish to contact the operator.
 This form requires that you provide the following information:

-In addition, you may provide the following information voluntarily:
+In addition, you may voluntarily choose to provide the following information:

 The Controller uses your data in order to answer your request and to provide the requested information.

 On the website, you have the option to open an email message directed to the operator with just a click of the mouse.
 As sender, this message automatically uses the e-mail address that is linked to the e-mail program you use.